 You’re likely looking for the “light switch” to lower your bill.
 But the real culprits are invisible.

 Most homeowners aren’t wasting power because they’re careless.
 They’re losing money because their biggest appliances are ‘leaking’ energy in ways they can’t see.
-You aren’t leaving the lights on; you’re fighting silent systems that pull power 24/7 without a sound.
-Here is exactly where your money is going.

 The average American household spent around $1,650 on electricity in 2025.
 That number keeps climbing.
 Regional spikes and a 9.5% rate hike in early 2026 mean many families are now crossing the $2,000 threshold for the first time, according to the U.S. Energy Information Administration.

 Disclosure: This post is supported by our readers.
-It contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
-If you click a link and make a purchase or book a consultation, I may earn a commission at no extra cost to you.
+As an Amazon Associate, we earn from qualifying purchases at no extra cost to you.
+If you click a link and make a purchase or book a consultation, we may earn a small commission.
+This helps keep our expert testing and independent research possible.

 What Appliances Use the Most Electricity?
 (Quick Answer)